jwasilgeo/pixels/README.md

 # pixels

-JavaScript and remote sensing pixel web mapping
+Mapping and charting pixels from remote sensing Earth observation data with JavaScript.